Millions of university graduates around the world have one thing in common: they are all trying to figure out how to pay off student loans.

 In short: don’t let the widespread stories of former students struggling with their loan payments make you think that it’s impossible to clear yourself from debt.

-Take it from me: paying off student loans is 100% attainable.
+Paying off student loans is 100% attainable.

 That said, a huge part of it boils down to how much drive you have.